Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3425-restore-to-a-google-cloud-instance-image-or-disk/34251-restore-to-a-google-cloud-instance.md

 * **Zone**
   Specifies the zone in which the target instance is located.

-  > You can find out the information about quotas defined for the selected zone by clicking the "View quotas" link.
+  > You can find out the information about quotas defined for the selected zone by clicking the "**View quotas**" link.
   > ![](/assets/google-zone-quotas-popup.png)
   > See the following document to learn about zones and their quotas: [Regions and Zones](https://cloud.google.com/compute/docs/regions-zones/).